School of Health Professions :: Programs of Study

 You must successfully complete an approved nursing education program and pass a licensure exam (NCLEX-RN), which is administered by the National Council of the State Board of Nursing.
 You must apply to the regulatory board of the state in which you plan to practice.
 The general requirements include personal, character, and criminal background information.
 Application for the licensure examination will be provided toward the end of the fourth semester in nursing.

 Applicants must meet the general admission requirements for the college.
 Cumulative grade point average (GPA) must be ≥ 2.75.
-We use the GPA calculated at the most recent institution/college you completed at least 12 college credit hours within a 12-month period.
-If you have not taken 12 college credit hours by the end of fall 2015, the high school GPA must be ≥ 2.75.
+We use the GPA calculated at the most recent institution/college where you completed at least 12 college credit hours.
+If you have not taken 12 college credit hours by the end of Fall 2016, the high school GPA must be ≥ 2.75.
 (College developmental course credits are used to make up for a high school deficiency of a prerequisite, but not used in college GPA calculations.)
 If your GPA is not above a 2.75, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.

-Applicants must also complete college level Bio 141 and Bio 142 (Anatomy & Physiology I-II) as prerequisites with a grade of "C" or higher (must be completed within 5 years of entering program).
-The Bio 141 must be completed by the end of Spring 2016 and Bio 142 by the end of Summer 2016 to be eligible for 2016 program.
+Applicants must also complete college level BIO 141 and BIO 142 (Anatomy & Physiology I-II) as prerequisites with a grade of "C" or higher (must be completed within 5 years of entering program).
+The BIO 141 must be completed by the end of Spring 2017 and BIO 142 by the end of Summer 2017 to be eligible for 2017 program.
 (Science courses must have a lab.)
-A high school senior will only be considered if they can meet all the same prerequisites and GPA as all other applicants.
+A high school senior will only be considered if they can meet all the same prerequisites and minimum 2.75 GPA as other applicants.

-Approximately 90 students will be admitted to the fall 2016 Nursing program.
-In 2015, there were 115 qualified applicants considered.
+Approximately 80-90 students will be admitted to the Fall 2017 Nursing program.
+In 2016, there were 115 qualified applicants considered.
 Program admission decisions are based on the results of the nursing entrance examination, cumulative GPA, and interview.
 Entrance exam details are announced by mail in March (just prior to the exam being administered).

 Admission decisions are made by a Nursing Admissions Committee.
 Admission decisions are mailed to the applicants as soon as possible, usually by mid-May.